sushmad1730/myfirstrepo/readme.md

  * TO CREATE AND SWITCH AT SAME TIME : git checkout -b firstbranch

  4. PUSH BRANCH TO GITHUB: git push -u origin firstbranch

+ I HAVE ADDED LINES IN MAIN DIRECTLY ON GIT HUB AND DID NOT DO A PULL HERE AND TRYING TO RAISE PR